CoffeeVampir3/Graphify/Readme.md

 # Turn Anything Into a Graph!

 Graphify is an ultra-lightweight Unity Api for quickly and easily making anything into a graph!
 It's 100% built using Unity's new UI Toolkit, and allows users to easily extend the graph using their own UI Toolkit code.
-Games can be very computationally expensive, so the graph has been designed to be nearly free at runtime, consistenting of a virtualization scheme and fast evaluation means you can create and run thousands of graphs at a time with no issues.
+Graphify has been designed for speed, consistenting of a virtualization scheme and fast evaluation means you can create and run thousands of graphs at a time with no issues.

 ## Realtime Playmode Debugging and Editing